-It’s a lesson seen fairly regularly in news headlines: A famous celebrity or musical artist passes away, leaving behind a substantial estate, and there is no will in place to determine how it will be passed on.
+It’s a lesson seen periodically in news headlines: A famous celebrity or musical artist passes away, leaving behind a substantial estate, and there is no will in place to determine how it will be passed on.
 As a result, lawsuits and family fights ensue.

 It leaves many people shaking their head and thinking, “someone that well-off, and they didn’t have an estate plan?”